 Many of the food items you already have on hand will work for a camping trip.
 Things like eggs, bacon, hamburger, lunch meat and canned goods are great camping foods.
 Anything that will cook on a regular stove will generally cook just as well over a campfire.

-Packing a cooler from things around the house like this will keep your food costs down.
+Packing an Orion cooler from things around the house like this will keep your food costs down.
 Planning ahead helps you save money, too!
 Bread bags to make your own bags of ice for the cooler will also save a few bucks.
 Just save the bags from your bread for a few weeks before your trip.